-For most of us, our mobile phone is an essential part of day-to-day life.
-But buying a new handset can be particularly expensive, and may be unaffordable when costs are soaring.
+For most of us, having a mobile phone to keep in contact is essential.
+But buying a new handset can be really expensive, especially when other living costs remain so high.

 Buy a refurbished phone